echogarden-project/echogarden/docs/Server.md

 * `keyPath`: Path to a private key file, required when `secure = true`
 * `deflate`: Use per-message deflate.
 Defaults to `true`
 * `maxPayload`: Maximum raw message payload size (in bytes).
 Defaults to `1000 * 1000000` (1GB)
 * `useWorkerThread`: Run worker in a separate thread.
-Defaults to `true` (recommended to leave as is)
+Defaults to `true` (recommended leaving as is)

 ## Using the client class

 For Node.js clients, a simple client class allows to wrap communications with the server in a more convenient interface, without needing to know the details of the protocol.

-Currently, the client is is embedded in the main codebase.
+Currently, the client is embedded in the main codebase.
 This means you have to import the `echogarden` package to use it:

 ```ts
 import { WebSocket } from 'ws'